 Correct use of the file naming conventions.

-Each RU has to submit every new release of its resources to the DQM tool and performs the corrections or further checks suggested by the tool, before delivering resources on the server and informing the registry.
+Each RU has to submit every new release of its resources to the DQM tool or to an internal tool that can guarantee the same or higher quality, and has to perform the corrections or further checks suggested by the tool, before delivering resources on the server and informing the registry.

 The following rules focus on the aspect that the data must present at the interface of the server.
 How the data are managed internally to every RU (prepared in static way, extracted dynamically from a database, etc.) is the choice of each RU.